Current employer: AECOM

 Inspired by this story?

 For more information about MEng Civil Engineering please visit our MEng Civil Engineering course page.
-For more information about our range of courses within the School of Engineering please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics please visit the school page.

 Want to find similar alumni?